fzqneo/ByteSlice/README.md

-'ByteSlice' is a main-memory data layout designed for highly efficient scan and lookup in column-store databases.
+**ByteSlice** is a main-memory data layout designed for highly efficient *scan* and *lookup* in **column-store databases**.
 The basic idea is to chop column values into multiple bytes and store the bytes at different contiguous memory spaces.

-The implementation heavily utilizes Single-Instruction-Multiple-Data (SIMD) instruction sets on modern CPUs to achieve bare-metal speed processing.
+The implementation heavily utilizes Single-Instruction-Multiple-Data (**SIMD**) instruction sets on modern CPUs to achieve bare-metal speed processing.
 The scan algorithms are optimized to reduce number of instructions, memory footprint, branch mis-predictions and other performance-critical factors.

 # Build